Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageDEFINITION OF WAVESWaves are a pattern of motion that transfer energy from place to place without transferring matter.
+Download as PDF Download PDF View as Separate PageDEFINITION OF WAVESWaves are a pattern of motion that transfer energy from place to place without transferring matter.
 There are different types of waves.
 Sound waves travel through air and allow us to hear sound.
 Water waves move on top of water.
 Light waves move in straight lines through space.
 On this page we will focus on sound and water waves.

 To better understand the different types of waves…